kschang77/astrodash2/README.md

 After the class is over I fixed the logo with true transparency.
 So it doesn't look like a glob of black in the middle.

+And I made more minor edits as well as polish this README.

+### Main Program

+App was event driven.
+The main problem encountered, being a rush job, was failed to adequately plan the event loops to deal with startup situations where NO data had been entered.

+What's supposed to happen is

+- Program tries to read saved birthday and city/state values.
+- Program repopulates the fields, even if they are blank
+- Upon document loaded, it checks if the required fields are populated -- if populated, then Ajax calls will be made to fetch results
+- If setup was brought up, then upon SUBMIT the Ajax calls will be made.

+In reality, the events didn't actually quite happen this way.
+And that's a mess I have to untangle.
+It _was_ working at one point between 6AM and 10AM.
+Somehow the various merges seems to have broken it.

 ### Limits and Workarounds

 #### UIKit limitations